appuio/ops-techlab/labs/332_update_host.md

 ```
 If everthing is ok, you can apply all OS patches and make a reboot.
 We exclude the Openshift repository, because these packages are managed by the Openshift playbooks.
-Also docker and etcd packages are maintained by the Openshift playbooks.
 ```
-[ec2-user@master0 ~]$ ansible node1.[user].lab.openshift.ch -m shell -a 'yum update -y --disablerepo=rhel-7-server-ose-3.6-rpms --exclude="etcd* docker*"'
+[ec2-user@master0 ~]$ ansible node1.[user].lab.openshift.ch -m shell -a 'yum update -y --disablerepo=rhel-7-server-ose-3.6-rpms'
 [ec2-user@master0 ~]$ ansible node1.[user].lab.openshift.ch -m shell -a 'systemctl reboot'
 ```

 Wait until the node becomes available again and schedule it again.
+Be careful, as it takes some time, until the not becomes unready.
 ```
 [ec2-user@master0 ~]$ oc get nodes -w
 [ec2-user@master0 ~]$ oc adm manage-node node1.[user].lab.openshift.ch --schedulable